quicwg/ops-drafts/draft-ietf-quic-applicability.md

 keep-alives, to prevent the connection and any on-path state from timing out.
 Recommendations for the use of keep-alives are application specific, mainly depending on the latency requirements and message frequency of the application.
-However, sending PING frames more frequently than every 30 seconds over long idle periods may result in a too much unproductive traffic and power usage for some situations.
+In this case, the application mapping must specify whether the client or server is responsible for keeping the application alive.
+Note that sending PING frames more frequently than every 30 seconds over long idle periods may result in a too much unproductive traffic and power usage for some situations.

 Alternatively, the client (but not the server) can use 0-RTT resumption as a replacement for this keepalive traffic.
 In this case, a client that wants to